LaGen: Towards Autoregressive LiDAR Scene Generation: Method

 Finally, we project both \( \widetilde{P}^{s}_{\text{obj}} \) and \( \widetilde{P}^{s}_{\text{bg}} \) into the range-view space and encode them using the VAE, after which the resulting features are injected into the diffusion process.

-It is worth noting that, compared with directly providing bounding box location information, the SDE module better captures object-level details.
+Compared with directly providing bounding box location information, the SDE module better captures object-level details.
 Mask information from bounding boxes only provides the model with a coarse understanding of each object's location within the scene, whereas SDE enables the model to better capture the detailed point distribution of each object.
+For a more detailed theoretical analysis of this module, please refer to the supplementary materials.

-\subsubsection{Noise Modulation Module and Error Accumulation Mitigation}
+\subsubsection{3.3.3.
+Noise Modulation Module and Error Accumulation Mitigation}

-Autoregressive generation, which relies on information from the previous frame, often leads to a train-inference discrepancy.
+\mbox{}\\ Autoregressive generation, which relies on information from the previous frame, often leads to a train-inference discrepancy.
 Specifically, during training, the previous data is always ground truth, whereas during inference, it is generated by the model and inevitably contains some error compared to the real data.

 As the recursive generation continues, these errors can accumulate, resulting in deviations from the actual situation when generating long-horizon data.

 To this end, we design a module to mitigate error accumulation and enhance temporal consistency in long-horizon generation.
 The core idea of this module is to inject different levels of random noise into the previous frame’s image \cite{chen2024diffusion, deng2024streetscapes}, thereby reducing the model’s over-reliance on it.